 Raised in Tribute:

-$5220.42Jim cherished and appreciated life's gifts, and used them to the fullest.
-In Winnipeg, Manitoba on December 25, 1930, Marvin James was born to George and Martha Nikkel, their fourth child of six.
-His family lived in rural poverty, and as a youngster he displayed a creative, independent spirit, dreaming of travel to faraway destinations, and captivated by the ideas of sailing vessels, airplanes and even the possibility of outer space travel.
-His parents thought the last notion was pretty fanciful-- not practical for the times.
-Eventually Jim did travel to the far east.
-When he was around 20 years old, in Vancouver BC Jim first saw Louise at a church event.
-He admired her gracious, gentle nature.
+$5220.42Jim cherished life's gifts and used them well.
+In Winnipeg, Manitoba, December 25, 1930, Marvin James was born to George and Martha Nikkel, their fourth child of six.
+During the depression, they lived in rural Saskatchewan.
+As a child, Jim already displayed his fiercely independent spirit, dreaming of travel to far-off destinations.
+He was fascinated by sailing vessels, airplanes, and possible outer space travel, which some thought was pie-in-the-sky!
+As an adult, he was able to go to the far east with friends.
+At around age 20, in Vancouver BC Jim saw Louise at a church event, and instantly admired her gentle nature.
 The two became abiding life partners for over 57 years.
-Family and friends all considered Jim a true storyteller who was always candid, always honorable, sometimes larger than life, and ever proud of his loved ones.
-His ability to maintain a positive outlook was evident to everyone who knew him, and positivity helped him overcome health issues throughout his adult life.
+Family and friends considered Jim a true storyteller, who was always candid, sometimes larger than life, and ever proud of his loved ones.
+Jim's ability to maintain a positive outlook was evident to everyone who knew him, and positivity helped him overcome health issues throughout his adult life.

-After their children had left home, Jim and Louise set out for Honolulu to make Hawaii a reality.
-She found a job as a magazine copy editor, and he worked on developing the Pacific Aerospace Museum.
-One of his 'duties' was to interview folks who had flown planes during the WWII era!
-In 1989, the sixth year of "living their dream", Jim was diagnosed with Parkinson's.
-Despite the health challenges he faced, he maintained a full life, which included time with friends, hosting visitors from the mainland a couple of times each year, church activities, working (of course) and even a few lessons in tennis with two rackets.
-In late 1993, the couple said a wistful goodbye to many friends in their second home and moved back to the Pacific Northwest.
-Family lived nearby, and Jim also kept in touch with extended family and friends, even as the disease made mobility increasingly difficult.
-During this time, his inner strength and sense of humor were clear in his journal writings.
-Besides providing an outlet, one goal of his journaling was to leave a sort of road map for someone living with a serious disease.
+When their kids had left home, Jim & Louise set out to make Hawaii a reality.
+She worked as a magazine copy editor, and he was director of the Pacific Aerospace Museum (n0w part of Pearl Harbor museum).
+A 'task' was interviewing a couple of WWII era pilots.
+In the sixth year of "living their dream", Jim was diagnosed with Parkinson's .
+While confronting PD, heart disease, early stage cancer, etc., Jim maintained a fairly full life, hosting friends and family from the mainland, attending church, working when possible, and trying lessons in tennis with two rackets.
+In 1994 , the couple said goodbye to many friends in their second home and moved back to the PNW.
+Family lived nearby, and Jim also kept in touch with extended family and friends, even as his mobility decreased.
+During this time, his inner strength and sense of humor were clear in journal writings.
+Besides providing an outlet, a goal of his journaling was a road map of sorts for someone living with a disabling condition like Parkinson's.

 Jim's fortitude was evident throughout his 21-year battle with Parkinson's.
-He never lost sight of the possibilities that life had to offer.
-He was with family at his passing on October 29, 2010.
-Jim's loving wife joined her soulmate in 2015.
-His honesty, faith, and optimism inspired many, and gave us a great lesson in the power of positive thinking.
-A tribute to his inspiring life is one way to honor the memory of our dad, brother, uncle and Gramps.
+He really never lost sight of the possibilities that life offers and did not let the disease define him.
+Family was with him at the time of his passing in late 2010.
+His loving wife joined her soulmate in 2015.
+Jim's honesty, faith, and optimism inspired many, and gave us a great lesson in the power of positive thinking.
+A tribute to his inspiring life is a way to honor his memory and continue the battle in his honor.

 The Michael J. Fox Foundation is dedicated to finding a cure for Parkinson's disease and to ensuring the development of improved therapies for those living with Parkinson's today.
 The Foundation is the world's largest nonprofit funder of Parkinson's research, with more than $800 million in high-impact research funded to date.